FCC/mobile-mba-converter/README.md

 ### MMBA Project - JSON To CSV Transformer

 This simple tool converts raw JSON formatted test results collected by the FCC Mobile Speed Test Application to a single file (eg JSON and CSV).
-The tool takes as input JSON formated results in files stored in a source folder, and exports a single CSV file ready to be read into any SQL style database AND a single JSON format to be read into a noSQL style database (such as Hadoop).
+The tool takes as input JSON formated results in files stored in a source folder, and exports a single CSV file ready to be read into any SQL style database AND a single JSON format to be read into a NoSQL style database (such as MongoDB).
 This tool runs at a command line using the computer's java installation.

 Users must compile (or build) the source code on their installation prior to running with the instructions below (see Build the project).